torizon/aval/README.md

                         Enable workaround for update paths with conflicting secondaries --do-not-update       Instructs Aval to not update the board to the latest specified release.
 Uses whatever is installed in the device.
   --remove-databases    Deletes databases to work around Aktualizr bug.
 Use this if your test involves updating the device (e.g. TCB deploy).
+  --hacking-session     Opens an interactive terminal that can be used for debugging.
 ```

 ## Network Information